TD0013/multi_robot/README.md

 The areas marked red on the map are the defined nodes.
 For more info on which node corresponds to which point, refer to [labels](/images/labels).

 The use of using these nodes is that it reduces the computation time in our algotithm.
-We seperately precompute the distances between each of these nodes using A* algorithm and store them as a distance matrix in a seperate file [dist.txt](/param/dist.txt)
+We seperately precompute the distances between each of these nodes using [A* algorithm](/src/astar.ipynb) and store them as a distance matrix in a seperate file [dist.txt](/param/dist.txt).
+A* is a directional path finding algorithm that which is popularly used in pre-processing distances.
+For more info on A* algorithm, refer to [this documentation](https://en.wikipedia.org/wiki/A*_search_algorithm).

 ### Environment Initialization